 Now you should be able to delete the background.
 Just click on it and delete.
 You will still be left with the art board.

+Once the white spaces are gone, drag the image back onto your art board.
 You can see in the photo that some of my paths and curves are a little jagged.
 Use the direct selection tool (A) to move points and change curves.
 You can also use the delete anchor point tool (-) and the add anchor point tool (+) under the pen tool menu to manipulate it further.

 This step can take a bit of time depending on how steady and even your original hand lettering was.
 Play around with the points until you get the look you want.